 - Finally, push product development past key sticking points

 - Fix long-standing, seemingly unsolvable bond-line failures

 - Reduce scrap, rework, and production downtime to all-time lows

 Accomplishing these is a reality because, through contact angle measurements, accurate surface energy data can finally be attained while parts are actually going through the production process.
-Surface energy is a chemical characteristic that refers to how reactive a surface is and therefore how strongly it will bond with another substance (e.g. paint, epoxies, UV curing adhesives, inks, a molten metal in the case of brazing or soldering, etc.).
+Surface energy is a chemical characteristic that refers to how reactive a surface is and, therefore, how strongly it will bond with another substance (e.g., paint, epoxies, UV curing adhesives, inks, molten metal in the case of brazing or soldering, etc.).

 Let’s illustrate the way that accurate surface quality measurements can subvert expectations by revealing insufficiencies in cleaning and treatment that less sensitive methods habitually miss:

 - Your average inspection number after evaluating a series of washed parts is 56 degrees.